apexskier/rivers/README.markdown

 - Photo uploads (soon)
 - Videos (soon)
-- Caching
+- Caching (in progress)
-- Dynamic loading of content based on location and zoom level
+- Dynamic loading of content based on location and zoom level (in progress)
 - Asynchronous adding
 - Asynchronous editing
 - More user information/options